hendersontrent/GAM.jl/docs/src/index.md

 ## Fitting GAMs

-Currently, only a single non-formula based way of fitting GAMs is possible: `fit_gam(X, y, family, knots, degree, n_knots, λ, n_folds)`, however, only three arguments are essential, and a GAM can be fit as simply as with `fit_gam(X, y, family)`.
+Currently, only a formula-based way of fitting GAMs is possible: `fit_gam(formula, data, family, knots, degree, n_knots, λ, n_folds)`.
+This design decision was made to ensure consistency with the popular R package for fitting GAMs [`mgcv`](https://cran.r-project.org/web/packages/mgcv/mgcv.pdf).
+However, only three arguments are essential, and a GAM can be fit as simply as with `fit_gam(formula, data, family)`.
 The arguments include:

+* `formula` --- The model formula.
-* `X` --- Data matrix of predictor variables.
+* `data` --- DataFrame of input data.
-* `y` --- Response variable vector.
 * `family` --- Family of the likelihood function.
-* `knots` --- Spline knot positions.
-* `degree` --- Polynomial degree of the spline.
-* `n_knots` --- Number of knots in the spline.
 * `λ` --- Coefficient of the penalty term.
 * `n_folds` --- Number of folds to use in generalised cross-validation of parameters.